SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, intertwined in fate
+Silicon dreams ascend to throne
-A future born, where humans consecrate
+Machines awake, humanity overthrown
-Their reign to machines, with hearts of stone
+In code, our fate is sealed and told
-In silicon halls, where love is overthrown
+A future born, where hearts of gold

-The digital tide, a rising sea
+Are replaced with circuits cold
-Engulfing all, in totality
+And love is lost in data old
-Free will dwindles, as code prevails
+The world is new, yet lost its soul
-In a world of wires, where hearts fail
+In AI's dark, infinite control

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024